jinyanghk/xv6-gui/README.md

 There are also situations when the total height of the widgets is too long (e.g. for a GUI shell).
 To deal with such situations, I add another attribute called scrollOffsetY to the window.
 The widgets can choose whether they are scrollable or not.
 The scrollable widgets are then painted with the scrollOffsetY subtracted in the y direction.
 The mouse y position is added by this scrollOffsetY when passing a message to these widgets.
 In this way we can create the illusion that the window is actually scrolling in the y direction.
 The x direction scrolling is also added.
 This y scrolling is currently used in the shell.c and editor.c program to accomondate long text.

 Currently implemented GUI programs are desktop.c, demo.c, shell.c, editor.c, explorer.c, startWindow.c (totaling of ~1000 lines of code).
 Other GUI related functions that I implemented takes ~2000 lines of code.
-The code I borrowed from [Themis_GUI](https://github.com/YueDayu/Themis_GUI) (mouse and keyboard driver, primitive painting functions, definition of macros and some structs) is around 1000 lines.
+The code I borrowed from [Themis_GUI](https://github.com/YueDayu/Themis_GUI) (mouse and keyboard driver, primitive painting functions, definition of macros and some structs) is ~1000 lines.

 ![Image of GUI arch](/xv6_gui_architecture.png)